Emperor Richū: Reign

-Known information
+Historical assessment

 Richū is regarded by historians as a ruler during the early 5th century whose existence is generally accepted as fact.
 Orientalist scholar James Murdoch includes Emperor Richū in the "earliest non-legendary" sovereigns of Japan, while academic Richard Ponsonby-Fane stated that this "may be termed the semi-historical period".
 Scholar Francis Brinkley lists Emperor Richū under "Protohistoric sovereigns", and notes that rulers from this point forward no longer have reigns of "incredible length".
 Others such as author Joshua Frydman cite Emperor Richū's lifespan as being realistic in length.
 Richū has also been possibly identified with King San in the Book of Song by Confucian scholars Kenrin Matsushita (松下見林) and Arai Hakuseki.
 According to Chinese records, King San sent messengers to the Liu Song dynasty at least twice in 421 and 425.

 Scholars William George Aston and Brinkley disagree on the introduction of local recorders.
-Aston states that the arrival of the Korean scholar Wani did not take place until 405 AD, and "we have not yet got down to time of accurate chronologically".
+Aston states in his reasoning that the arrival of the Korean scholar Wani did not take place until 405 AD, and "[historians] have not yet got down to time of accurate chronologically".
 Brinkley counters this by saying that Wani's innovation was "not the art of writing, but, in all probability, a knowledge of the Chinese classics".
-Academic Delmer Brown wrote that during Richū's reign court waitresses (Uneme) appeared, and storehouses (Kura) were built in various provinces.
-There was also an "Administrator of State Affairs" from his reign on.
-In regards to Richū's death age, Aston also mentioned that various calculations such as 64, 77, 85, and 87 can't be relied on.
-Fane however, mentions that Richū died at the age of 67.
+Academic Delmer Brown wrote that during Richū's reign, court waitresses (Uneme) appeared.
+There were also storehouses (Kura) built in various provinces, and an "Administrator of State Affairs" from his reign on.
+It is commonly accepted among historians that Emperor Richū was in his late 60s if not 70 when he died.